Find a Class

 Materials & Supplies

-Students are responsible for providing their own supplies and materials unless otherwise noted.
+Students are responsible for providing their own supplies and materials, according to the Materials List given, unless otherwise noted.

 Wood shop students are welcome to bring their own tools, but the Eliot School is not responsible for their loss or damage.

 No tools or supplies belonging to the Eliot School may be removed from the building.

 For certain classes only, we allow students to store one project at a time at the school during the span of the class.
 Our limited storage space is restricted to currently enrolled students.
 Instructors show students where their projects may be stored.
 Projects and materials must be clearly labeled with the student’s name, contact information, and date.